AutodeskGames/stingray-docs/source/source_access/getting_started/software_requirements.md

 You may be able to use later versions of Visual Studio to build for some target platforms.
 However, when compiling against the Xbox One XDK, only **2012 update 5** is supported.

+>	**NOTE:** The `develop` branch has now changed over to Visual Studio 2015!
+If you use the `develop` branch, check the `readme.md` file at the root of the repository for the latest requirements used in that branch.

 ### QT Add-in for Visual Studio 2012

 The Stingray editor uses QT for its main window.
 In order to re-build the Stingray editor, you will need to install the QT Add-in for Visual Studio 2012.
 You need version **SR_DOC_QT_ADDIN_VERSION**.
 Download it from this link: